Mobile app

 Visual Designer

-For my Interactive Media class, I developed an app to address a problem relevant to beauty consumers like me: the challenge of recycling product packaging.
+An app was developed to address a problem relevant to beauty consumers: the challenge of recycling beauty product packaging.

 Many eco-conscious consumers struggle to recycle properly because it's time-consuming and difficult to determine where each packaging component should go, leading to a loss of motivation.